jsiegenthaler/sendmailx/README.md

 ```
 {"success":true,"cmd":"echo -e \"Subject:Test\n\nHello\" | sendmail youremail@address.com"}
 ```
-This is correct as at this stage no TOTP is configured
+This is correct as at this stage no token generation is configured

-If you started with default authentication, and no TOTP code was supplied, you will see:
+If you started with default authentication, and no token was supplied, you will see:
 ```
 {"error":"ErrAuthFail: unauthorised"}
 ```